-Motherhood will be published in May 2018 by Harvill Secker in the UK (left), Henry Holt in the States (center), and Knopf Canada (right).
+Motherhood was published in May 2018 by Harvill Secker in the UK (left), Henry Holt in the States (center), and Knopf Canada (right).
 It will be translated into German, Russian, Italian, Spanish, Portuguese, Turkish, Dutch, Norwegian and Swedish.
 (Covers by Leanne Shapton)

 ADVANCE PRAISE FOR MOTHERHOOD